helen-nz/python-jupyter-projects/README.md

 # python-jupyter-projects
 Sample Jupyter Notebook Projects
-To open and view .html files, double click and they will open in your browser (Chrome or Firefox)
+To view .html files, download, double click and they will open in your browser (Chrome or Firefox) To view .ipynb files, it's best to look at it in Github preview